-1. A student who decides not to take part in a Master's course for which he has already registered, has to withdraw from that course at the most 7 calendar days before the semester in which that course starts.
-Withdrawal is to be done in writing at r.p.devos@tudelft.nl.
+A student who decides not to take part in a Master's course for which he has already registered, has to withdraw from that course until the first Friday of the quarter in which the course is offered.
+A student can withdrawal from a course in Osiris using the deregister link.